Jacqueline Stewart 0:00

 Jacqueline Stewart 31:42

 [Nicolas Britell music plays] The Academy Museum podcast is written and hosted by me, Jacqueline Stewart.
 This episode was produced by Antonia Cereijido.
 The Academy Museum podcast team includes Kimberly Stevens, Victoria Alejandro and Monica Bushman.
 The show was a production of the Academy Museum of Motion Pictures in collaboration with LAist Studios.
 Mixing and Original Music by E. Scott Kelly.
 Our theme music was composed by Nicholas Britell.
 Antonia Cereijido and Leo G are the executive producers for LAist Studios.
 Our Academy Museum website academymuseum.org is designed by Fantasy and developed by Impossible Bureau.
 Our LAist website laist.com/podcasts is designed by Andy Cheatwood, and the digital and marketing teams at LAist Studios.
 The Academy Museum marketing team created our branding.
-Thanks to the team at the Academy Museum, including Sean Anderson, Peter Castro, Stephanie Sykes and Matt Younger, and to our academy colleagues, Randy Haberkamp and Claire Lockhart.
-Thanks also to the team at LAist Studios, including Sabir Brara, Kristen Hayford, Kristin Muller, Andy Orosco, Michael ntino and Leo G. Academy Museum digital engagement platforms, including this podcast are sponsored by Bloomberg Philanthropies.
+Thanks to the team at the Academy Museum, including Shawn Anderson, Peter Castro, Stephanie Sykes and Matt Youngner, and to our academy colleagues, Randy Haberkamp and Claire Lockhart.
+Thanks also to the team at LAist Studios, including Sabir Brara, Kristen Hayford, Kristen Muller, Andy Orozco, Michael Cosentino and Leo G. Academy Museum digital engagement platforms, including this podcast are sponsored by Bloomberg Philanthropies.
 Support for this podcast is made possible by Gordon and Dona Crawford, who believe that quality journalism makes Los Angeles a better place to live.
 This program is made possible in part by the Corporation for Public Broadcasting, a private corporation funded by the American people.